Sam-Dragon/interview-programs/src/programs.md

 # EASY

-1. Print 'N' natural number based on the input.
+1. 'N' natural number based on the input.
-2. Print the sum of 'N' natural number based on the input.
+    - Print the 'N' natural numbers.
-3. Print the Factorial of numbers based on the input.
+    - Sum of 'N' natural numbers.
+    - Product of 'N' natural numbers.

-4. Print the sum of Factorial of numbers based on the input.
+2. Factorial of numbers based on the input.
+    - Print the factorial numbers.
+    - Sum of factorial numbers.

-5. Print the Square / Cube of number for upto 'N' numbers based on the input.
+4. Print the Square / Cube of number for upto 'N' numbers based on the input.
-6. Print the Sum of the Square / Cube of number for upto 'N' numbers based on the input.
+5. Print the Sum of the Square / Cube of number for upto 'N' numbers based on the input.

 # MEDIUM

 1. How to print even/odd numbers using 2 threads ?

 # HARD

 1. How to print even/odd numbers using 4 threads ?